 On 22nd March 2020, Scotland's First Minister Nicola Sturgeon asked all hotels, B&Bs and self-catering accommodation in Scotland to stop accepting visitors for the foreseeable future.
 On 23rd March, the Scottish and UK Governments both announced measures for an effective lockdown across the country, requesting everyone to stay at home.
+This lockdown is in place until at least 7th May 2020 and may be extended after that.
 Please read the Government's conditions.
 Please do not travel to the Highlands for a holiday or to 'escape' the Coronavirus.

 Tourist attractions, tourist information centres, restaurants, cafes, non-essential shops theatres, cinemas, libraries and sports centres have closed their doors to the public.
 Public transport has been reduced.

 Historically, Scotland has always been a strong and resilient nation.
 That resilience has seen us through many challenges and we are sure we will all get through this difficult time if we can all work together.
 Scotland will still be here for you in the future and we look forward to welcoming you to the Highlands when travel restrictions are lifted and holidays can resume.

 In many areas of the Highlands, tourism is the lifeblood of the economy, so you will be helping whole communities by planning your visit at a future date.
 Many of our B&Bs also help to support other local businesses by sourcing produce from local farmers, butchers and other food suppliers.

 In this rapidly-changing situation, please click here for the latest Government advice.